zimolzak/birthday-party/list.md

 layout: page
 ---

-AJZ (not Alex) Wish list, as of August 4, 2024.
+AJZ (not Alex) Wish list, as of October 11, 2024.
 Go [here](/birthday-party/list-kid.html) for Alex list.

 # High priority